MileHacker Logo

 • Ayran: Savory yogurt drink. Şalgam Suyu: Fermented turnip and purple carrot juice, often spicy.
 Turkish Tea/Coffee.

-• Alcoholic Options: Rakı (anise-flavored spirit), Turkish wines, and beers exist in licensed establishments.
-Kayseri preserves a conservative approach to alcohol.
+• Alcoholic Options: Rakı (anise-flavored spirit), Turkish wines, and beers can be found in licensed establishments.
+Kayseri upholds a conservative approach to alcohol.

 Desserts & Snacks